Connect to MySQL

 Access MySQL using the Unix/Linux command line

-Use this command to access MySQL from the Unix/Linux command line:
+Use this command to access MySQL from the Unix/Linux command line of an MCECS system:

 mysql -h db.cecs.pdx.edu -u username -p